 Multigenerational travel is largely driven by grandparents who enjoy an active lifestyle and want to share experiences, not material goods, with their kids and grandkids.
 They want to build memories and introduce their grandchildren to the world on a global scale.
 They also want to provide their grown children (parents of the grandchildren) with a break from the hectic pace of their daily routines.
 77% of multigenerational trips are planned around a milestone event – celebrating significant birthdays or anniversaries, retirements and destination weddings.

 What Do Multigenerational Families Want From the Experience?

 As mentioned, today’s family group wants to spend time together, so they are less interested in checking kids into a kids club to keep them occupied while the adults go about their vacation.
 Instead, they are looking for experiential activities that integrate all members of the family.
 Cultural immersion retreats or private tours like what we offer, include activities that engage all ages by learning about local history, seeing native performance art, or tasting regional specialty foods.

-Multigenerational travel can be complex, so families are often looking for services like ours that are easy, yet have something for everyone.
+Multigenerational travel can be complex, so families are often looking for services like mine that are easy, yet have something for everyone.
 Private tours that are customized take the burden of managing transportation, accommodations and itinerary planning off of the head of the family and is a surefire way to treat everybody to an engaging, unique, immersive experience that will run like clockwork.